Below is a summary of functions for which cookies are employed.

 Our website uses Cloudflare which, among other things, helps us with security.
 Cloudflare sets a cookie (again without requiring or storing any personal information) to manage trusted web traffic, so that our website doesn't get attacked by people with malicious intent.
 It's for your security as much as ours.

 This is the big one.
-Without cookies we can’t show you your recently viewed items; or add things to the basket; or present you with the right basket at checkout; or check you out at all.
-You see now that the EU’s insistence on website owners posting rambling mea culpas about cookies doesn’t help anyone, either by design or in effect.
-Giving you the simulacrum of choice about cookies is just that – it’s really a choice about whether or not to use this website (indeed the vast majority of websites), because we can’t offer a cookie-free alternative.
+Without cookies we can't show you your recently viewed items; or add things to the basket; or present you with the right basket at checkout; or process your payment.
+Setting all this out is required by law, but I'm not sure it helps anyone.
+Giving you the simulacrum of choice about cookies is just that – it's really a choice about whether or not to use this website (indeed the vast majority of websites), because we can't offer a cookie-free alternative.

 You can block or disable cookies via your browser settings, but this would disable many of our website's functions for you.
 Some, like the Cloudflare cookie, can't be blocked or disabled at all.
 If you wish, you can clear cached cookies via your browser settings when you've finished your visit.